Supporting Your Child With ADHD

 - Go to the GP or school if you are worried that your child may have ADHD.
 A diagnosis can help you move forwards.

 - ADHD is a whole-family issue.
-Make sure that all family members understand what is going on, normalise it and keep a balance of attention in the family.
+Make sure that all family members understand what is going on, normalise it, and try keep a balance of attention in the family.

 - Avoid giving your child with ADHD the ‘bad reputation’ in the family.